Follow TV Tropes

 Shinji:"Nothing! [...]
 I didn't see you playing with your dolls!"

-• In chapter 11 Asuka thinks it is disgusting as Misato is taking advantage of Shinji's caring nature to get him taking care of her.
-She is angry because it and definitely not because Shinji is paying a lot of attention to Misato:
+• In chapter 11, Asuka thinks it is disgusting how Misato is taking advantage of Shinji's caring nature to get him to wait on her.
+She is angry because of it and definitely not because Shinji is paying a lot of attention to Misato:

 Not that he minds, Asuka thought dourly.
 Honestly, the boy took to the task of playing nursemaid with far more gusto than she felt a man should.
 It was almost sickening how Misato was taking advantage of Shinji's caring nature while she was ill.
 Asuka wasn't the least bit jealous of attention he had been lavishing on Misato.